Eze, Benrahma and Samba headline PFA Championship Team of the Year | Goal.com

 Very honored to be part of this team for my very first season in England 🙌🏾 we go for more 🔥🔥🔥 https://t.co/L3CxgklmbH— Brice Samba (@samba_brice) September 8, 2020

-“Very honored to be part of this team for my very first season in England we go for more,” the 26-year-old tweeted.
+“Very honoured to be part of this team for my very first season in England.
+We go for more,” the 26-year-old tweeted.